Education Research Current About VU Amsterdam NL

 KiM (Netherlands Institute for Transport Policy Analysis)

-Graduates of the Master Spatial, Transport and Environmental Economics are experienced in quantitative research methods and are aware of the interconnection between issues in the field of mobility, economy, space, climate and energy.
+Graduates of the master Spatial and Applied Economics are experienced in quantitative research methods and are aware of the interconnection between issues in the field of mobility, economy, space, climate and energy.

 Arjen ’t Hoen (deputy director of KiM, studied econometrics at Vrije Universiteit Amsterdam):